Élie-Miriam Delaborde: Personal life

 Delaborde was a fencer, a passionate athlete, a bon vivant and a ladies' man.
 He also painted under the pseudonym "Miriam", and was a close friend of Édouard Manet.
 Camille Saint-Saëns' Piano Concerto No. 3 was dedicated to Delaborde.
 He was in the circle of Pauline Viardot, Ivan Turgenev and Ernest Guiraud.

 Affairs

-Delaborde was also a close friend of Georges Bizet and his wife, Geneviève.
+Delaborde was also a close friend of fellow composer Georges Bizet and his wife, Geneviève.
 Delaborde may have been indirectly responsible for Bizet's death, which followed a swimming competition between the two, as a result of which Bizet caught a chill.
 After Bizet's death, Delaborde formed an alliance with Geneviève.
 Scholars have speculated that Delaborde and Geneviève were having an affair even before Bizet's death.
 The two had signed a marriage contract in August 1876, but they never got married.
-In 1901 he became engaged to a much younger pupil, but it also failed to result in marriage.
+In 1901 he became engaged to a much younger pupil, but the engagement also failed to result in marriage.